Mik3Tab/Mik3Tab/README.md

 👋 Hi!
 I’m Miguel Talavera.
-I'm a Front End Developer.
+I'm a software Developer.

 💻 Currently, I'm working at <a href="https://loriot.io/index.html">LORIOT</a> as Front End Developer.